Arizona Psychology Doctorate Programs

 Midwestern University

 Midwestern University’s Psy.D. degree at its Arizona campus was first accredited by the APA in 2011.
-With a program designed to be completed in four years with an option for a five-year track, and highly motivated students may opt to pursue a specialty in neuropsychology.
-Since the 2009-10 school year, 100 graduates have completed the program, which has a licensure rate in that same time of 92%.
+The program is designed to be completed in four years with an option for a five-year track.
+Highly motivated students may opt to pursue a specialty in neuropsychology.
+Over the decade leading up to 2024, 196 students graduated from this program, which has a licensure rate of 83% over this same period.

 Other Psychology Doctorates in Arizona